 An entire system replacement will deliver results, but it can be a costly and time-consuming process.
 Retrofitting your HVAC system with replaces defective or obsolete parts in your air conditioners instead of the whole system.
 New features and allow it to run smoother, making it less susceptible to wear and tear.
 This may be necessary with today’s supply chain disruptions.

 Most commercial facilities change over time.
 You might build on an addition, renovate an existing space, or add new structures.
 The retrofitting process will allow your systems to adapt to your changing needs.

-Before retrofitting your HVAC system, you’ll want to identify what type of unit you’re working with.
-Generally speaking, there are two types of air conditioning systems: split systems and package systems.
+When retrofitting your HVAC system, your facility must have .
+If you don’t have adequately sized and insulated duct systems installed, retrofitting could still be possible, but you may have to consider using mini-split systems for your HVAC needs.
+Before considering duct system sizes and retrofitting your HVAC system, you’ll want to identify what type of unit you’re working with.
+Generally speaking, there are two air conditioning systems: split and package systems.

 Package systems combine both units into one outdoor frame and send the conditioned air through the ductwork.
 The good news is that retrofitting is possible for both.
 However, you’ll need solid knowledge of these systems to complete your project.

 In terms of acquiring products and materials, HVAC systems are incredibly technical.
 If you don’t have industry knowledge, it’s best to let a professional handle your installation needs.